henrynguyen1204/embedded-system-weather-station/README.md

 - Power up the ESP8266 Weather Station.
 - The TFT Display will show real-time weather information for the specified location.

-## Documentation

-For detailed instructions on setup, configuration, and customization, refer to the [documentation](link-to-your-documentation).

 ## Contributing